-Students may access their cellphones before and after school hours (before 8:26 am and after 3:13 pm) and during the lunch period in any area of the school other than student washrooms.
-The use of cellphones and electronic communication devices is prohibited in student washrooms.
-Students on spare may also use their cellphones in places deemed appropriate for such use.
+Mobile electronic devices must be in student lockers during class time.
+Students may access their mobile electronic devices before and after school hours and during the lunch period in any area of the school other than student washrooms.
+The use of mobile electronic devices is prohibited in student washrooms.
+Students on spare may also use their mobile electronic devices in places deemed appropriate for such use.
 Additional exceptions may be made when the devices are used to achieve a curricular objective (i.e. taking photos/video for a school project, using a portable device to research for an assignment) by order of a teacher, and under the direct supervision of that teacher.

-A student who is found violating any part of this policy, including the use of a cellphone for any reason other than that prescribed by a teacher, will have the device removed for the remainder of the day and will experience the following consequences:
+A student who is found violating any part of this policy, for any reason other than that prescribed by a teacher, will have the device removed for the remainder of the day and will experience the following consequences:

-First offense Student loses cellphone device for the remainder of the day.
-Cellphones can be picked up from Administration at the end of the day.
-Second offense Student loses cellphone for the remainder of the day.
+First offense Student loses mobile electronic device for the remainder of the day.
+The device can be picked up from Administration at the end of the day.
+Second offense Student loses mobile electronic device for the remainder of the day.
 A parent/guardian must pick it up from Administration at the end of the school day or any subsequent day they are able to do so.
-Continued offenses With a subsequent infraction, the phone or device must be claimed by a parent/guardian and the student is not allowed to bring the cellphone (or use anyone else's) for the remainder of the school year.
+Continued offenses With a subsequent infraction, the mobile electronic device must be claimed by a parent/guardian and the student is not allowed to bring the mobile electronic device (or use anyone else's) for the remainder of the school year.

-Inappropriate, disrespectful and uncooperative student responses to a staff member (this includes locking the cellphone, deleting messages, removing batteries or SIM card, etc.) when requested to hand over any electronic device will be subject to disciplinary consequences.
+Inappropriate, disrespectful and uncooperative student responses to a staff member (this includes locking the mobile electronic device, deleting messages, removing batteries or SIM card, etc.) when requested to hand over any mobile electronic device will be subject to disciplinary consequences.
 Depending on the nature of the incident, it may be incumbent upon the school to involve the police.

-Inappropriate use of cellphones includes: invading personal privacy or contributing to behaviour that is injurious to another student and/or staff member, uploading, downloading or distributing material that the school has deemed objectionable, sending or receiving personal messages, data or information that would contribute to or constitute cheating.
+Inappropriate use of mobile electronic devices includes: invading personal privacy or contributing to behaviour that is injurious to another student and/or staff member, uploading, downloading or distributing material that the school has deemed objectionable, sending or receiving personal messages, data or information that would contribute to or constitute cheating.